 The area around the statue is flat and visitors can get a close-up look.
-Use the elevators in the shopping complex near the statue (in operation 10:00 - 23:00) to go down toward the Hirokoji Gate.

-¥ 🗸 🗙 Free

-Fukutoku-jinja Shrine (Mebuki Inari)

-Said to have been founded during the Jogan era (859-876), this shrine had a strong following among military commanders and was even visited many times by the first shogun Tokugawa leyasu.
+Use the elevators in the shopping complex near the statue (in operation 10:00 - 23:00) to go down toward the Hirokoji Gate. ¥ 🗸 🗙 Free Bank of Japan Currency Museum Fukutoku-jinja Shrine Said to have been founded during the Jogan era among military commanders and was even visited many times by the first shogun Tokugawa leyasu.
+(859-876), this shrine had a strong following (Mebuki Inari)